TimofeyPro/ML-course-in-Python/README.md

-### Python implementations of the exercises presented by Andrew Ng in "Machine Learning" class on Coursera. [timofey.pro](https://timofey.pro/AI/Ng.html)
+### Python implementations of the exercises presented by Andrew Ng in "Machine Learning" class on Coursera.
+You may find more details in Russian at [timofey.pro](https://timofey.pro/AI/Ng.html)

 #### [Exercise 4: Neural Networks Learning](Exercise4_Neural_Networks_Learning)